Global Affairs and Public Policy

 • An appropriate bachelor's degree with a minimum standing in the final year equivalent to at least a University of Toronto B+.

-Program Requirements
+Completion Requirements

 This is a two-year program taken on a full-time basis over 20 consecutive months.
 Students must successfully complete a total of 9.0 full-course equivalents (FCEs) as follows.

-• 3.5 FCEs in core courses (seven half courses).
+• 3.5 FCEs in core courses (seven half courses):

 • 1.0 FCE in elective courses.
 Of these, 0.5 FCE must be chosen from the following: GLA2027H Ethics and Global Affairs, GLA2029H The Sustainability Imperative: Implications for Global Affairs and Public Policy, or GLA2034H Decision Making and Strategic Thinking.